Data shows homicide rate is down 35%, lowest since 2017

 "At this point, no one is claiming victory, whatsoever, overall murder rate is down 35%," Moore said.

-Officials credit the down-turn to the public safety partnership they announced in November.
-The on-going plan, includes school-based outreach, town hall meetings and community policing.
+Officials credit the downturn to the public safety partnership they announced in November.
+The ongoing plan, includes school-based outreach, town hall meetings and community policing.

 Police say they immediately go to an area after a shooting to establish relationships, teach the community about resources and work to prevent retaliation shootings.